"Ajanta and other Images of India"

 .................(Above) Laser art of the Ajanta Elephant and Apsara on Peepal and Maple leaves

-Manick's art exhibition will display several of those unique cave arts through his paintings on Indian slates, hard tiles, and mixed media, including live Laser-art projecion on unique canvas.
-Like other years, original art and digital reproductions in various sizes of all art will be available for visual experience and purchase at the studio.
+Manick's art exhibition will display several of those unique cave arts through his paintings on Indian slates, hard tiles, and mixed media, including live Laser-art projecion on unique canvases.
+Like other years, original art and digital reproductions in various sizes of all art will be available for visual experience and collection at the studio.

 Over the last many years Manick Sorcar's art exhibitions were held at different art galleries in various States in the USA.
 In Colorado they were displayed at the historic Foothills Art Center in Golden, Jefferson County Libraries in Arvada and Lakewood, 'Odyssey 2008: Share the Journey' at Omni Interlocken Resort in Broomfield, and a series of them as a part of the yearly 'Arvada Art Studio Tour'.
 His art work was also exhibitted and auctioned at the fund raising campaign for the KRMA-TV, Channel Six, as well as by the TNT North Metro Training Team for Leukemia and Lymphoma Society.

 Manick Sorcar warmly welcomes all to the art exhibition.